nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     // Add a Listener to monitor the width of the cardPane (parent container) cardPane.widthProperty().addListener ((new ChangeListener<Number>() {
         @Override
+        public void changed(
+                ObservableValue<? extends Number> observable,
+                Number oldValue,
-        public void changed(ObservableValue<? extends Number> observable, Number oldValue, Number newValue) {
+                Number newValue) {
-            double parentWidth = newValue.doubleValue(); // Get the new width of the card pane double labelWidth = label.getWidth(); // Get the current width of the card pane
+            // Get the new width of the card pane
+            // Get the current width of the card pane double parentWidth = newValue.doubleValue();
+            double labelWidth = label.getWidth();

                 // Check if the label's with exceeds the parent width, and adjust if necessary if (labelWidth > parentWidth) {
-                    label.setPrefWidth(parentWidth); // Set the label width to match the parent width }
+                    // Set the label width to match the parent width label.setPrefWidth(parentWidth);
+                    }
                 });
             }